imperial-genomics-facility/igf-pipeline-help/alignment_qc.md

 </div>
 <p>
 </p>
+<div align="right"><a href="#table-of-contents">Go to Top</a></div>

 ## QC of genomic data
 Sequencing data for genomic samples are adapter trimmed using Fastp and mapped against a reference genome using alignment tool BWA.
 We follow GATK's [Data pre-processing for variant discovery](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165)  document and post process the raw alignment.
 Each lane level bams are tagged with relevant read group information before they are merged to a library level bam, after which duplicate reads are marked.
 We generate Picard and Samtools metrics for the library level bam and combine them using MultiQC.
-For the epigenome assays, we generate few additional metrics using [Phantompeakqualtools](https://www.encodeproject.org/software/phantompeakqualtools/) and [deepTools](https://deeptools.readthedocs.io/en/develop/) and add them to the same MultiQC report.
+For the epigenome assays (<span style="color:#800080">purple arrow</span>), we generate few additional metrics using [Phantompeakqualtools](https://www.encodeproject.org/software/phantompeakqualtools/) and [deepTools](https://deeptools.readthedocs.io/en/develop/) and add them to the same MultiQC report.
+For WGS samples (<span style="color:#E59400">orange arrow</span>), we process the duplicate marked bams with [GATK](https://gatk.broadinstitute.org/) BaseRecalibrator and ApplyBQSR before generating per sample GVCF files using HaplotypeCaller tool.

 <p>
 </p>